Am deschis grupe noi Abheda Yoga Tradițională în

 In benevolent aspects, he is described as an all-knowing yogi who lives an ascetic life on Mount Kailasa, as well as a husband with wife Parvati and their two children, Ganesha and Kartikeya.

-Shiva is also considered to be the patron god of the arts and of the transforming spiritual path of yoga.
+Shiva is also considered to be the patron god of the arts and the transformative spiritual path of yoga.

-The main attributes of iconographic Shiva are the third eye on the forehead, the serpent Vasuki around his neck, the crescent adornment, the holy river Ganga flows from the tangled hair, the Trishula – the trident – symbol of Unity in Diversity and the damaru drum as a ritual tool.
+The main attributes of the Shiva iconographic are the third eye on the forehead, the serpent Vasuki around his neck, the crescent ornament, the holy river Ganga flowing from the tangled hair, the Trishula – the trident – symbol of Unity in Diversity and the drum damaru as a ritual instrument.

-Shiva is usually worshiped in the symbolic form through his Lingam, a form of worship that is characterized by great efficiency.
+Shiva is usually worshipped in symbolic form through his Lingam, a form of worship that is characterized by great efficiency.

 Five is a sacred number for Shiva.